kevinlastra/Back-Front-ESP32/README.md

   </div>
 </div>
 ```
 For each checkbox and each button we added an attribute "onchange" or "onclick" to call the functions defined in javascript.
-These functions will allow us to send data to the server via POST requests, without having to refresh the web page.
-Indeed, if we don't do that, when we use a simple form in HTLM and we click on the submit button, the page will be refreshed and the data received will be lost.
+These functions allowed us to send data to the server via POST requests, without having to refresh the web page.

-To send data to the serverUr we use the fetch function with the POST method.
+To send data to the server we used the fetch function with the POST method.

 > fetch(url, [options])
 >